 In 1995 OKFRW member Mary Fallin became the first Republican and first woman to be elected as the state’s Lt.
 Governor.
 After serving 12 years as LG, in 2007 Mary Fallin became the second woman in state history to be elected to the U.S. Congress from Oklahoma.
 Wanting to leave Washington D.C. and come “back home”, in 2010 Congresswoman Fallin made history by becoming Oklahoma’s first woman governor.

 In January 2005 Republicans took control the House of Representatives with a 55 to 44 majority and elected a Republican speaker 84 years to the day since the only other Republican was elected to the post.
 The House also elected OFRW member Rep. Susan Winchester as the state’s first female speaker pro tempore.
 Today Oklahoma has 11 female Republican members of the State House, 2 senators, 2 statewide Corporation Commissioner, Secretary of Public Instruction and our shining star Governor Mary Fallin.

-What we do, as republican women, is much larger than our local club.
-By paying your yearly dues, each person here is a member of 3 organizations.
-The local club, the state federation and the national federation.
-We hope you will join us by becoming a member of the OKLAHOMA FEDERATION OF REPUBLICAN WOMEN.
+What we do, as Republican women, is much larger than our local club.
+By paying your annual dues, each person here is a member of 3 organizations.
+The local club, the Oklahoma state federation and the national federation.
+We hope you will join our network and help us make a difference in our communities by becoming a member of the OKLAHOMA FEDERATION OF REPUBLICAN WOMEN.